-The other type are basically the sprinters.
-They are good at short bursts of butt-busting work that trains the fast-twitch muscle followed by a rest periods.
+The other type basically includes the sprinters of the world.
+They are good at short bursts of butt-busting work that trains the fast-twitch muscle followed by rest periods.

 When should you do HIIT?

 HIIT training isn’t for everyone and it is VERY physically demanding.
 You should be able to complete a fairly stringent 20-30 minute workout before starting on a HIIT.

 HIIT workouts provide diversity to your workouts but should not be used every day.

 According to one expert, “We have to caution you because the research is clear: if you do long and slow exercise, your muscle — that’s slow-twitch fiber — will heal in as little as 24 hours.
 But when you work fast-twitch fiber, whether it’s an NFL athlete, or me or anyone, it takes about 48 hours for the muscle to recover and rebuild.
 We recommend [HIIT Exercise] be done three times a week and never on back to back days.”

 One important advantage to longer recovery periods is your body continues to burn more calories until it is healed.

 HIIT training is a combination of high and low periods of exercise designed to work out different muscle fiber types.
 HIIT workouts vary from a 1:4, 1:2, 1:1 ratio of high to low-intensity exercise.

 Here is an example of what a HIIT regimen would look like: